Category

 4. Slow down: Driving at a slower speed can give you more time to react to unexpected situations and reduce the risk of accidents.

-5. Take breaks: If you feel tired or your vision is blurry, take a break and rest your eyes.
+5. Take breaks: If you feel tired or have blurry vision, take a break and rest your eyes.
 This can help reduce eye strain and improve your ability to see while driving.

 Parting Words